-Directions: Answer the following questions using your note remember from the last video clip. es and what you What were some of the challenging behaviors that you o bserved?
-2. What were the results of the challenging behaviors?
-3. What do you think each of the challenging behaviors was s communicating?
+1. What we ere some of the challenging behaviors that you observed?
+2. What we ere the results of the challenging behaviors?
+3. What do you think each of the challenging behaviors was communicating?
 4. How did the DSP communicate with the individual?
 5. What did the DSP's behaviors communicate?